-The PSS contains a summary of the child’s academic achievement and functional performance, including recommendations on how to assist the child in meeting the child’s post-secondary goals.
+The PSS contains a summary of the learner’s academic achievement and functional performance, including recommendations on how to assist the learner in meeting post-secondary goals.
 An IEP team may consider using the PSS at any point during a student’s senior year.
-The form is not required for students who drop out of high school, but it is recommended that the form be completed.
+The summary is not required for students who dropout of high school, but it is recommended that the form be completed.

 Purposes of the PSS:

-- Provides students and families with a brief description of the supports and services provided in high school in preparation for the student’s targeted post-secondary expectations
+- Provides learners and families with a brief description of the supports and services provided in high school in preparation for the learner’s targeted post-secondary expectations

-- Provides linkages recommended for the student to pursue the targeted post-secondary expectations and resources to contact if something doesn’t work as planned
+- Provides linkages recommended for the learner to pursue the targeted post-secondary expectations and resources to contact if something doesn’t work as planned

 Secondary Transition Resources

 Additional resources on Secondary Transition Planning for families and educators are located on the Resources page.

 National Center on Secondary Education and Transition (NCSET)

 National Collaborative on Workforce and Disability for Youth (NCWD)

 Iowa Administrative Rules for Special Education